 It’s one way a family can simplify the college saving process.

 Use 529 savings for other education-related expenses

 You can use up to $10,000 per year per beneficiary toward a student’s K-12 school tuition, according to College Savings Iowa.
 Qualified education expenses also can be used at postsecondary trade and vocational schools, two- and four-year colleges and postgraduate programs.

 If your original beneficiary can’t use the savings—and you don’t have another qualified beneficiary—you still have a couple of options:

-- Withdraw the funds for unqualified expenses.
-If education expenses aren’t in the cards, you can still withdraw your savings to use how you wish.
-You’ll pay federal and state income taxes and a 10-percent federal penalty on the earnings, according to College Savings Iowa.
-You won’t pay penalties on your investment itself.
+- Withdraw the funds for unqualified expenses: If education expenses aren’t in the cards, you can still withdraw your savings to use how you wish.
+You might pay federal and state income taxes and a 10% federal penalty on the earnings, according to College Savings Iowa.

 When feasible, saving for your children’s college education can be a wonderful gift.
 At the same time, you don’t want to jeopardize other financial goals like retirement.